md-y/SE4348/DoctorsOffice/design.md

 // Mutex semaphore for the check-in queue receptionistQueue.queue = 1

-// Semaphore counting the number of waiting items receptionistQueue.waitingSize = 0
+// Counting semaphore for the number of waiting items receptionistQueue.waitingSize = 0

-// Semaphore array used to signal patients they are checked-in receptionistQueue.waitingProducers = "all 0s array of size patient_count"
+// Binary semaphore array used to signal patients they are checked-in receptionistQueue.waitingProducers = "all 0s array of size patient_count"
 ```

-### Nurse Semaphores
+#### Nurse Semaphores

+The nurse also has a queue for patients, but the patients are added by the receptionist since they are in charge of notifying the nurse (as per the requirements).
+The nurse has the similar semaphores for this.

 These are for the nurse queue (part of `OfficeQueue` instance in code):